“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 That took months to figure out.
 Not weeks.
 Months.

-What I learned over those nine months is that AI is not a shortcut.
+What I learned over those long months is that AI is not a shortcut.
 It is a tool that requires enormous investment of context and judgment to use well.
-The frustrating sessions were a product of the time — AI services were still maturing, and I was still learning how to work with them.
-Both sides of that collaboration had room to grow.
 And learning that took time I did not have, and patience I had to force myself to find.

 I had been working toward something ambitious: transforming the single-file compiler into a full multi-file compilation platform.
 Cross-compilation-unit symbol resolution.
 A global namespace registry.
 Import and export across source files.
 Static library creation.
 The ability to build real programs from multiple Mica files, each compiled independently, linked together as proper ELF objects.